The more command displays files one page at a time.

 initially executes the more command on each file.
 If it executes successfully and command is a positioning command such as a line number or a regular expression search, more displays the resulting page; otherwise more displays the first page of the file.
 If both the

--tand -poptions are specified, the -toption is processed first. -S
+-tand -poptions are specified, the -toption is processed first. +<number> is a special case and is treated as if +<number>g had been entered instead. -S

 displays the prompt in normal mode rather than STANDOUT mode.